Snowmobile: Variants

 A snow bike takes a typical dirt bike and replaces the rear wheel with a single tread system similar to a snowmobile and the front wheel with a large ski.
 It is much smaller and nimbler than a snowmobile, and it has a tighter turning radius, which lets the rider go where many snowmobiles cannot.
 The first prototype of motorcycles with a rear tread date to the 1920s, with subsequent failed attempts to bring them to market.
 Many motorcycles made after the 1990s can be fitted with kits that transform them into snow bikes.
+Timbersled (2010–2025) made snow bike systems.

 In 2017, Winter X Games XXI introduced the first snow bike event in the form of a SnowBikeCross race.
 The following year they introduced a Best Trick event.